How To Get Married In Las Vegas

 Minor Applicants, less than 16 years of age:

 Minor applicants under the age of 16 may marry only with a Nevada Court Order authorizing the Clerk to issue the marriage license.
 Identification rules still apply.
 Please contact an attorney or you may contact the Clark County Family Law Self-Help Center at 702-455-1500 or at

 An out-of-state minister or religious official may obtain permission to perform a single marriage ceremony in the State of Nevada.
-Please see the Marriage Officiants tab under Clerk Services for information on how to apply for a Certificate of Authority to Solemnize a Single Marriage Ceremony in Nevada.
+Please see the Marriage Officiants tab under Clerk Services for information on how to apply for a Certificate of Permission to Perform a Single Marriage Ceremony in Nevada.

 Your marriage ceremony may be performed at any wedding chapel, church, the Office of Civil Marriages or anywhere your marriage officiant is willing to perform the marriage ceremony in the State of Nevada.
 The expiration date of the marriage license is listed in the upper left-hand corner.
 Nevada marriages are legal and recognized all over the world.

 WARNING: An individual going by the name of "Dr. Linda Harvey-Smith" is not authorized to perform marriages in the State of Nevada.
 She has performed a number of weddings in recent months and has failed to properly record the marriage certificates.
 This creates serious problems for the couples involved.

 Important Information for Couples:

 Information regarding what to do once you get your marriage license and how to order copies of your marriage records after you are married can be found

 Per recent legislation, a husband and wife, whose record of marriage has been lost or destroyed or is otherwise unobtainable, may be issued a marriage license and rejoined in marriage.
 This is reviewed on a case-by-case basis and is not eligible for the Online Marriage License Pre-Application process.